Seed Starting

 - Sowing – Depending on the type and size of the seeds, drop several on top of the soil and gently push down to a depth that’s approximately twice the diameter of one seed.
 Fill the hole and tap down to put the seed in direct contact with soil.
 Three or so larger seeds and 10 or so smaller seeds are fine per pot for germination.
 Once sprouted, seedlings can be separated or culled.

-- Water from the bottom up by watering into the tray that holds your pots.
+- Next, water from the bottom up by watering into the tray that holds your cells/pots.
 Use enough water so that the soil is the dampness of a wrung-out sponge.
 Too much water can drown the seeds.
 Here’s the value of a tray or those biodegradable pots.
 They can wick the moisture up at a steady rate.

 - Monitor the height and growth.
 If plants start to get leggy, move light closer.
+Thin seedlings, too, to ensure each plant gets enough light.
 Gently brush plants to help strengthen stems or run a fan nearby to provide air circulation and strengthen stems.

 - Growing temperatures can be cooler than germination temps but around 65 deg.
 F is best.
 Use a thermostat controlled heat mat if necessary to keep plants warm.

-- When seedlings reach the recommended size for planting in the garden, acclimate them to the outdoors first by leaving them in a sheltered spot outside for a couple of hours, then gradually extend the outdoor time over several days until your plants fully adjust or “harden off”.
+- Seedlings with 2 sets of ‘true leaves’, a sturdy stem and good root development can be transplanted into the garden if outdoor conditions are right.
+First, acclimate them to the outdoors first by leaving them in a sheltered spot outside for a couple of hours, then gradually extend the outdoor time over several days until your plants fully adjust or “harden off”.
 Then, you can plant them in their ultimate ideal location!

 University of Missouri Extension (Zone 5)